LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 * Once you have finished the edits for build_loop.yml
 * Tap on Commit changes (upper right)
 * Tap in the larger box below the "Update build_loop.yml" and indicate a summary of the customizations you added
-* Click on the option to "Commit directly to your branch"
+* Click on the option to "Commit directly to your branch" if it is not already selected
+    * **NOTE: for LoopWorkspace - commit directly to your default branch**
 * Click on Commit changes
 * You can make as many changes to build_loop.yml in your fork as you want